garasingulik/buildmystack/README.md

-# buildmystack
+# Build-My-Stack

-docker image for building in ci
+This is our customized GitLab Runner docker image with additional tools to build our stack.